avinashbest/data-structure-iit-kanpur/README.md

 			newnode -> next = start;
 			start = newnode;

-# Inserting a node at the end
+# Inserting a node at the end:

 Algorithm to inset a new node at the end of the list: